 However, we need not have worried.
 Almost a dozen privately-owned bonsai nurseries are located within a few short blocks.
 Most open their doors to the public giving visitors an opportunity to view hundreds of outstanding trees up close.
 The museum gave us a walking map of the neighbourhood.
 We raised our umbrellas and set out to explore it.

-By chance the first nursery we stopped at is the best in the district.
-The trees on display were simply breath-taking.
+By chance, the first nursery we stopped at, Mansei-en, was the best in the district.
+The trees on display were simply breathtaking.
 Row after row of priceless specimens were available for us to wander by at leisure.
-We then stumbled upon a young American apprentice at work in a small shed.
+We then stumbled upon a young American apprentice working in a small shed.
 He was using a tiny pair of scissors to patiently trim last season's pine needles from a small, perfectly formed tree.

 We peppered him with questions and he patiently explained everything he was doing.
 It was fascinating to learn the intricacies of the bonsai art form and its traditions.
 We were shocked to learn that a typical apprenticeship lasted four years - and it's all unpaid.

-The scale and elegance of the garden is truly breath-taking.
-Despite the passage of more than hundred years you can still cross carefully formed, carp-filled, ponds via a postcard-perfect vermillion bridge.
+The scale and elegance of the garden are truly breathtaking.
+Despite the passage of more than a hundred years you can still cross carefully formed, carp-filled, ponds via a postcard-perfect vermillion bridge.
 Guests are then free to wander along wooded slopes, soak in the spray of a giant waterfall and ponder the meaning of elegantly pruned shrubs.
-It was the perfect end to an incredible vacation
+It was the perfect end to an incredible vacation.

 No comments: